Result Table All Signals Results Summary Table Performance Table Integration Table Measurement Conditions SST Results Result Table

 List of available calculation types

-Calculation type Way of calculation
+Calculation type Description

-STDADD - Standard Addition calculation.
+STDADD Standard Addition calculation.
 The result amounts of compounds in an unknown sample are calculated based on standard addition calibration curve by extrapolation of the calibration curve to point with Y coordinate equal to zero.
 The results are displayed in absolute values.

 Note: